GenomicsAotearoa/hts_workshop_mpi/docs/level2/42_workflow_starting.md

 # Introduction to the Nextflow system

+!!! clock "time"

     * Teaching: 60 minutes
     * Exercises: 60 minutes

+!!! circle-info "Objectives and Key points"

     #### Objectives

     * Build a small workflow in `Nextflow` to map sequences to a reference and produce a mapping summary.
     * Know how to organise subunits of work into process blocks and how to link these using the `workflow{}` statement.

     #### Keypoints

     * A complex workflow is built from smaller sub-units of work, which are executed sequentially to produce a final outcome.
     * The main sections of a `Nextflow` file are the `process{}` statements and the `workflow{}` block which governs the flow of data between the processes.

 ---